vxrdis/allen-interval-probabilities/README.md

 ## Licence

 This project is licensed under the MIT Licence.
-See [LICENSE](./LICENSE) for details.
+See [LICENCE](./LICENCE) for details.

----

-*Feedback and contributions are welcome.
-Please open an issue or contact the repository maintainer.*